haindvn/FShareDownloader/README.md

 ```
 $ python3 fdownload.py https://www.fshare.vn/folder/XXXXXXXX /home/haind/movies
 ```
-Then a folder `XXXXXXXXXX` will be created in `/home/haind/movies` then all files will be put in `XXXXXXXXXX` folder (we won't create a folder basing on the folder name as per FShare's folder name since I found folder name with Vietnamese accent will corrupt or give some ab-normal disk operations, please change the folder name by yourself)
+Then a folder `XXXXXXXXXX` will be created in `/home/haind/movies` then all files will be put in `XXXXXXXXXX` (we won't create a folder basing on the folder name as per FShare's folder name since I found folder name with Vietnamese accent will be corrupted or give some ab-normal disk operations later, please change the folder name by yourself)

 **Note**: if there are sub-folders in the folder link, **they will be skipped, ONLY FILES IN THE FOLDER WILL BE DOWNLOADED**, the script will not recursively download any sub-folder to avoid uncontrollable linked folders/files.
 The script will also write down a short text file with some useful information for later reference later.

-All credits goes to [FShare API](https://github.com/tudoanh/get_fshare) Enjoy Downloading !!!
+All credits goes to [FShare API](https://github.com/tudoanh/get_fshare)

+Enjoy Downloading !!!